Last updated 27.4.2022

 - preparation of matters to be resolved by the AGM

 The Board also conducts an annual evaluation of its own performance and working methods.
 The evaluation may be conducted as an internal self-evaluation or by using an external evaluator.
 In 2019, the evaluation was done as an internal self-evaluation without an external evaluator.

 In order to discharge its duties, the Board requires sufficient information on the structure, business operations and markets of the Group.
 Each Board member is provided with a monthly report on the financial situation and markets of the Group.
 In addition, if necessary, the Board is informed of all material events in the Group.
 New Board members are properly introduced to the operations of the Company with induction presentations and materials as well as visits to selected manufacturing units.

 The meetings of the Board are held at the Company’s headquarters in Espoo or in other Group locations or in other places as decided by the Board.
-The Board may also hold its meetings by telephone or electronically and make decisions without convening a meeting.
+The Board may also hold its meetings by video or telephone and make decisions without convening a meeting.
 According to the Charter of the Board of Directors, it shall hold at least six regular meetings each year.
-In 2017, the Board held ten meetings, two of which were telephone meetings and two were held without convening.
-The average attendance of the members at the Board meetings was 99%.
+In 2018, the Board held fourteen (14) meetings, three of which were video or telephone meetings and six were held without convening.
+The average attendance of the members at the Board meetings was 98%.

 Board members' attendance at the Board meetings in 2021